yoyachi/update-react-portfolio/README.md

-This is my full stack development portfolio that was created using React.js.
+This is Julissa's full stack development portfolio that was created using React.js.
 It contents:

 * A single Header component that appears on multiple pages.
 * A single Navigation component within the header that will be used to conditionally render the different sections of portfolio.